 Not only was this a great project to work on, but an important one too, as the preservation of the environment is more important now than ever.

-As a freelance graphic designer in Vancouver, my rebranding included a new identity, stationery, colour and typeface palette, powerpoint presentation, t-shirt, hat, invitations, magazine advertising, property signs, thank you card, and social media applications.
+As a Vancouver-based freelance graphic designer, my rebranding included a new identity, stationery, colour and typeface palette, powerpoint presentation, t-shirt, hat, invitations, magazine advertising, property signs, thank you card, and social media applications.

 Powerpoint presentations are notoriously badly designed, but they don't have to be.
 Once a brand style has been established, it's relatively easy for the client to update images and text because I made it simple for them to do that.
 Animations can be added to add to drama and emotion.
 In this case the logo on the cover page fades-in.

-Although I was not involved with the production of the website, our branding design guidelines were followed precisely, so all digital marketing materials retained the same look as all printed material.
+Although I was not involved with the production of the website, my branding design guidelines were followed precisely, so all digital marketing materials retain the same look, as with all printed material.